resir014/resir014-tilde/about.md

 Hey there!

-This tilde site was originally set up as a landing page for my actual blog at [resir014.github.io](https://resir014.github.io), but then I realised I could just set up a quick blog that mirrors my posts from that page, since tilde.town is a community comprising a bunch of creative people who share their thoughts, might as well share mine over here.
+This tilde site was originally set up as a landing page for my actual blog at [resir014.github.io](https://resir014.github.io), but then I realised I could just set up some kind of a word/music/art dump, since tilde.town is a community comprising a bunch of creative people who share their thoughts, might as well share mine over here.

-Expect posts that are mostly my personal thoughts on recent goings-on, as well as rambles about computer-related things.
-I've been trying to write more in the past year or two, so I felt the need to actually have a space where I can drop my thoughts in.
-I might also diversify my content even further and do more than just blog posts, maybe post my photography collection, and many others too.
-We'll see.

 You can also contact me on the following sites: